Best Colleges at Oxford – 2025

 6) St Catherine’s College

 One of Oxford’s newest colleges, St Catherine’s is a hub of innovation, research, and contemporary culture in a modern campus setting.
 St Catherine’s is a larger, diverse college of 526 students who come from over 50 different nations.
 Students are evenly split between the arts and sciences.
-Many get involved in the college’s Music Society, sports teams, and drama workshops with distinguished visiting lecturers.
+Many get involved in the college’s Music Society, sports teams, and drama workshops, all of which feature distinguished visiting lecturers.

 • Founded in: 1962